Official ballot language

 Who is supporting these measures

-Boulder Chamber, IBM, Colorado Energy Office, Colorado Department of Health and Environment, Governor Jared Polis (None of these organizations have formed formal elections issues groups but all have expressed support in various forms.)
+Boulder Chamber took an official position of support on 2C and 2D.
+IBM, Colorado Energy Office, Colorado Department of Health and Environment, Governor Jared Polis have expressed support in various forms.

 The Committee for Boulder’s Great Green Deal is campaigning for approval of the franchise/settlement agreements and extension of the UOT.
 The group is led by former Boulder Mayor Leslie Durgin and former city council member Andy Schultheiss, who was also chair of Open Boulder for three years.A statement of contributions and expenditures has not yet been filed; this article will be updated with that information.